-People have asked me before now about this book’s title.
+People have asked me before now about the book’s title.
 “It’s a bit soppy,” they say.
 “Where did you get it?”

 The answer is… long winded.
-But the best way to show you is with a couple of excerpts from the book, like this one:
+But the best way to show you is with a couple of excerpts from the book.
+One today and one tomorrow.

 A new song began, a ballad, and on the dance floor couples came together and singles left in search of a partner, refreshment or both.
 The song was Eternally and Evermore by some American country singer that Will had never heard of until the song hit the top of the charts.

 Will shrugged.
 “It’s alright, I suppose.”